theednaffattack/sql-highlight/README.md

 # SQL syntax highlight

 > A simple and lightweight syntax highlighting library for SQL

 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]

+## This a fork of [SQL syntax highlight](https://github.com/scriptcoded/sql-highlight)!

+This is a fork made with Typescript for use in a local project.
+I'll add tests and see if the original package owner wants to use them at a later date.

 ## What's it all about?

 SQL Highlight is a small package that highlights SQL queries.
 It can output to both the terminal with Unicode escape sequences, as well as to normal HTML.
 Oh, and there are no external dependencies 😉